Why does my FMV guide show last year's date?

 How precise does FMV need to be?

-IRS guidance generally allows rounding to whole dollars on tax returns if you do so consistently.
+IRS Publication 17 allows rounding to whole dollars on tax returns if you do so consistently.
 Regardless of rounding, your FMV should be reasonable and supported by records.
 See IRS Publication 17 and IRS Publication 561.

 What the warning colors mean